EmediongFrancis/SimpleChat/README.md

-# SimpleChat
+# Simple Chat
-Basic real-time chat application built with Node.js, Express, Mongoose, and Socket.io.
+Basic real-time chat application built with Node.js, Express, and Socket.io.
+Fun to try out with friends connected to the same server or network.

+## Requirements
+* Node.js (typically comes with its package manager(`npm`)).
+## Local usage
+* Clone the repository
+* Switch to the project directory
+* Run `npm install`
+* Run `npm start`
+* Open the browser to http://localhost:3000 to view the chat interface.
+* Open a new window of your browser to http://localhost:3000 to connect to the chat room as a different user and see test out the real-time communication.